If you’ve been in the church for very long you’ve probably heard, “All sins are the same!” Yes, there are some ways they’re equal:

 The Bible Teaches that All Sins Are not Equal

 Even if there are practical consequences, and even if common sense tells us, the real question is, “Does the Bible teach all sins are equal?”
 No it doesn’t.
-While sins are the same in a few ways, they’re radically different in other ways.
+While they’re the same in a few ways, they’re radically different in other ways.

 1. There are three different kinds of sin.